 The light cotton fabric is extremely breathable which is a necessity for the year-round Moroccan heat.
 The fabric is wrinkle-resistant and boasts a sun protection of SPF 25+.
 It’s something to consider if you’re unsure of what to wear in Morocco!

-When deciding what to wear in Morocco, consider bringing a pair of sturdy, opaque, black leggings, because I’ve never been able to find them there!
+When deciding what to wear in Morocco, consider adding a pair of sturdy, opaque, black leggings to your capsule wardrobe, because I’ve never been able to find them there!
 Bring your trusted pair along with you.
 They could double as pajamas bottoms, too.

 Leggings are great layering pieces to wear under your new kaftans and help make you more comfortable on long bus rides.
 Marrakech to Merzouga can be a 12-hour ride, even without traffic!
 My favorite pair are from Gap Body.